 Accordingly, brand and agency professionals have embraced Pinterest marketing.
-According to eMarketer, just a shade under a third of US marketers using Pinterest is projected to rise to 36% in 2020, up from 34% in 2019.
+According to eMarketer, the proportion of US marketers using Pinterest is projected to rise to 36% in 2020, up from 34% in 2019.

-What percentage of US marketers use Pinterest for professional purposes?
+What percentage of US marketers use Pinterest for professional purposes compared to other brands?

 As well as standard promoted pins, brands looking to use Pinterest for business can also purchase promoted video pins and promoted carousels.
 Promoted app pins allow users to download brand apps without even leaving Pinterest.

 Pinterest advertising options also include promoted video pins in full-screen (or at least full Pinterest grid-sized.
 This affords brands considerably more visual real estate than the small portion of the screen commanded by normally-sized pins.